-I develop methods, applications, and tools to understand people and optimize their interactions with technology through data-driven user modeling, personalization, and machine learning in large-scale digital environments.
-My research includes statistical and computational methods for modeling complex user behavior from massive and complex data; developing algorithms for adaptive digital environments, personalized interventions, and user pathways; and building tools to support other researchers in implementing these methods across domains.
+I develop methods, applications, and tools to enhance human learning and behavior through machine learning.
+My research includes statistical and computational methods for modeling complex user behavior from massive and complex data; developing algorithms for adaptation and personalization; and creating software to support other researchers in implementing these methods across domains.

-This research addresses questions relevant to many domains, including high-dimensional model selection, social network-augmented classification, next-action recommendation, and reproducible research with massive private datasets.
-To date, my research has evaluated diver settings, from Massive Open Online Courses (MOOCs) and traditional higher education institutions to digital games and large government datasets, and single-cell electron microscopy imaging.
-The unifying theme of my research is developing tools and methods for robust and reproducible machine learning and applying those tools to drive real-world impact.
+My work has addressed questions relevant to many domains, including high-dimensional model selection, social network-augmented classification, next-action recommendation, computer vision, generative modeling, and reproducible research with massive private datasets.
+To date, my research has evaluated diverse settings, including Massive Open Online Courses (MOOCs) and traditional higher education institutions, digital games, large government datasets, and single-cell electron microscopy imaging.
+The unifying theme of my research is to develop tools and methods for machine learning which drive real-world impact.

 I am currently pursuing a PhD in computer science at the University of Washington's Paul G. Allen School of Computer Science & Engineering.
 Previously, I received a Master of Science in Applied Statistics and a Master of Science in Information from the University of Michigan.